On SO(3)-bundles over the Wolf spaces: Introduction

 For a fibration $F \rightarrow E \rightarrow B$ there are conditions on the base $B$ and the fiber $F$ which imply that if $B$ is formal, then $E$ is formal \cite{Amann2, Lupton}.
 Let us recall that a simply connected topological space $F$ is called {\em positively elliptic}, or $F_{0}$, if it is rationally elliptic, that is if it has finite dimensional rational homotopy and cohomology, and if it has positive Euler characteristic.
 In this case, its rational cohomology is concentrated in even degrees only.
 For $F_{0}$-spaces, Halperin's conjecture states that if $F$ is such a space, then $H^*(F, \mathbb{Q})$ has no negative degree derivations.
 Lupton in \cite{Lupton} proved that if the base space $B$ of the fibration is simply connected, and the fiber $F$ is $F_{0}$ and satisfies Halperin's conjecture, then the formality of $B$ implies the formality of $E$ (see also \cite{Amann2}).
 Lupton's result can not be applied to $\SO(3)$ nor $\SU(2)$-bundles because the mentioned conditions on the fiber $F$ fail.

 The structure of the paper is as follows.
-First, in sections \ref{$3$-sasaki:formal} and \ref{min-models} we review some definitions and results about $3$-Sasakian homogeneous spaces and minimal models of $\SO(3)$ and $\SU(2)$-fibrations.
+First, in sections \ref{$3$-sasaki:formal} and \ref{min-models} we review some definitions and results about $3$-Sasakian homogeneous spaces and models (not necessarily minimal) of $\SO(3)$ and $\SU(2)$-fibrations.
 In particular, we recall the calculation of the first Pontryagin class of an $\SO(3)$-bundle and the second Chern class of an $\SU(2)$-bundle (see \eqref{eqn:p1}-\eqref{eqn:pont-chern}).

 Section \ref{sect:grassmann1} is devoted to the study of the formality of $\SU(2)$ and $\SO(3)$-bundles over the complex Grassmannian ${\mathbb{G}r}_2({\mathbb{C}}^{n+2})$.
 Using the concept of $s$-formal minimal model, introduced in \cite{FM} as an extension of formality \cite{DGMS}, we determine the principal $\SU(2)$ and $\SO(3)$-bundles over ${\mathbb{G}r}_2({\mathbb{C}}^{n+2})$ whose total space is formal (Theorem \ref{th: 3-sasa-complexgr-1} and Theorem \ref{th: nonformal-complexgr-1}).
 In Theorem \ref{th: nonformal-complexgr-1} we determine the principal $\SU(2)$ and $\SO(3)$-bundles over ${\mathbb{G}r}_2({\mathbb{C}}^{n+2})$ whose total space is non-formal because it has a non-trivial Massey product.
 In particular, if $n$ is even, we show that there are non-formal $\SU(2)$ and $\SO(3)$-bundles over ${\mathbb{G}r}_2({\mathbb{C}}^{n+2})$.
 The characterization of all these bundles is given by the Euler class of the bundle.
 On the other hand, we show the cohomology class of the quaternionic K\"ahler form on ${\mathbb{G}r}_2({\mathbb{C}}^{n+2})$ in terms of the generators of the rational cohomology of ${\mathbb{G}r}_2({\mathbb{C}}^{n+2})$ (Proposition \ref{prop:formgrassc}).
 Then, from Theorem \ref{th: 3-sasa-complexgr-1} we conclude that the $3$-Sasakian homogeneous space ${\mathrm{SU}}(n+2)/{\mathrm{S}}\big({\mathrm{U}}(n)\times{\mathrm{U}}(1)\big)$ is formal.